JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 }
 ```

-Since boxxy uses the element id the default will work and this can be skipped entirely.
+Since boxxy uses the element id, the default will work, and this can be skipped entirely.

-Next, one needs to implement the `renderValue` function which is the same function that generates the output based on data used in `boxxy` and sent to the front end with `renderBoxxy`.
-The `renderValue` method accepts two arguments, first `el` the element where the output should be generated, this is effectively the output of `boxxyOutput` which the binding found using `find`, the second argument is `data` which is the data passed to `boxxy` and serialised via `renderBoxxy`.
+Next, one needs to implement the `renderValue` function, which is the same function that generates the output based on data used in `boxxy` and sent to the front end with `renderBoxxy`.
+The `renderValue` method accepts two arguments: first `el`, the element where the output should be generated; this is effectively the output of `boxxyOutput`, which the binding found using `find`.
+The second argument is `data` which is the data, passed to `boxxy` and serialised via `renderBoxxy`.

 <div class="rmdnote">
 <p>The <code>renderValue</code> is in effect very similar if not identical to the JavaScript function of the same name involved in creating htmlwidgets.</p>